vipulsonje/vipulsonje/README.md

 I am excited about the transformative power of data and its ability to revolutionize decision-making processes.
 Whether it's uncovering hidden patterns, optimizing operations, or driving strategic initiatives, I am dedicated to leveraging data to unlock new possibilities and create value.

 I am eager to connect with like-minded professionals, share insights, and explore potential collaborations that bridge the gap between consulting expertise and the transformative potential of data science.

+💬 Ask me about

+Data Science
+Machine Learning
+Artificial Intelligence

 📫 How to reach me

+Email: vipulsonje@gmail.com
+LinkedIn: www.linkedin.com/in/vipul-sonje/

+⚡ Fun fact about me

+I am a national level Abacus Champion which makes me quicker than a Calculator in certain calculations.

 <!--
 **vipulsonje/vipulsonje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.